News

 Alignment with Vietnam's Strategies

-According to Thieu Phuong Nam, Qualcomm’s activities in Vietnam align with the country’s strategies for AI, semiconductors, and digital transformation.
+Thieu Phuong Nam, a representative from Qualcomm, noted that the company's activities in Vietnam align with the country's strategic goals for AI, semiconductors, and digital transformation.
 The focus is on technology transfer, ecosystem development, and capacity building.
+Qualcomm aims to accelerate the development of energy-efficient AI solutions and strengthen Vietnam's role in global innovation by combining local talent with its expertise.

 Qualcomm's Presence in Vietnam

-Qualcomm has two representative offices in Hanoi and Ho Chi Minh City.
-Its first R&D Center in Southeast Asia was launched in Hanoi in 2020.
-Qualcomm also runs the Qualcomm Vietnam Innovation Challenge to support local tech startups with financial, technical, business and intellectual property assistance.
+Qualcomm has established two representative offices in Hanoi and Ho Chi Minh City.
+Its first R&D center in Southeast Asia was launched in Hanoi in 2020.
+Additionally, Qualcomm runs the Qualcomm Vietnam Innovation Challenge, providing financial, technical, business, and intellectual property support to local tech startups.
+This initiative underscores the company's commitment to fostering innovation in the region.

 Vietnam's AI Ambitions

-Under Resolution 57-NQ/TW, Vietnam aims to be a top country in Southeast Asia for AI research and development by 2030.
-Vietnam’s location, policies, and resources are attracting investment from global tech firms.
+Under Resolution 57-NQ/TW, Vietnam aims to become a leading country in Southeast Asia for AI research and development by 2030.
+The country's strategic location, favorable policies, and rich resources are attracting significant investment from global tech firms.
+Qualcomm's new AI center is a testament to this growing trend and is expected to play a key role in achieving Vietnam's AI ambitions.